AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/reviewing-proofs-within-workfront/comment-on-a-proof/resolve-proof-comments.md

 ## Reopen a resolved comment

-1. Go to the project, task, or issue that contains the document, then select `Documents`.
+1. Go to the project, task, or issue that contains the document, then select **Documents**.
-1. Find the proof you need, then click `Open proof`.
+1. Find the proof you need, then click **Open proof**.

-1. (Conditional) If the comments area is not open, click  `View comments`&nbsp;in the upper-right corner.
+1. (Conditional) If the comments area is not open, click&nbsp;**View comments**&nbsp;in the upper-right corner.
 1. Select the comment.
-1. Click the green check mark icon in the lower-right corner of the comment (to the right of the `Reply` button).
+1. Click the green check mark icon in the lower-right corner of the comment (to the right of the **Reply** button).
 The check mark in the upper-left corner of the comment disappears and a "Thread reopened" label and message appear below it.
 The user who submitted the comment receives a notification that the comment was reopened.

    ![](assets/reopen-resolved-comment-350x334.png)